-Condition requirement review Compliance achieved?
-4. No offensive, objectionable or toxic odour or dust beyond boundary.
+Condition requirement Means of monitoring during period under review Compliance achieved?
+2. Exercise consent in manner consistent with consent application Inspection and liaison with consent holder Yes 3.
+Sand-free silica limit of 5% and limit of 2% finer than 0.15 mm diameter Inspection and liaison with consent holder.
+Dry sand not used Yes 4.
+No offensive, objectionable or toxic odour or dust beyond boundary.
 Suspended particulate <3 mg/m 3 Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 5.
 Take account of wind conditions to minimise off-site emissions Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 6.
 Clearance of blasting material Inspection Yes 7.
 Avoidance of dry sand blasting Inspection and liaison with consent holder.
 Dry sand not used Yes 8.
-Particulate deposition rate limit of 0.13 g/m2/day Deposition gauging Seven of twelve gauges above limit, but may be attributable to vegetation input 9.
-Compliance of operators with conditions Inspection Yes Ор erations within permanent facilit ies 10.
+Particulate deposition rate limit of 0.13 g/m2/day Deposition gauging One of twelve gauges above limit, but attributed to vegetation input 9.
+Compliance of operators with conditions Inspection Yes Ор erations within permanent facilit ties 10.
 Enclosed blasting at permanent site Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 11.
 All emissions contained and treated as far as practicable Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 12.
 Provision and maintenance of Management Plan Plan on file Yes 13.
 Consent to be exercised in line with management plan Inspection and liaison with consent holder Yes 14.
 Availability of information collected for condition 12 Inspection and liaison with consent holder, and accessing information recorded by consent holder Yes 15.
 If control of windblown dust not effective, condition 19 to apply Inspection and observation when inspecting officer is in the vicinity of the site on other business, deposition gauge results Yes 16.
-Yard and roadways to be sealed and maintained subject to condition 18 N/A N/A 17.
-Notification prior to using more than three blasting nozzles Check of the Council records, inspection and liaison with consent holder.
-No more than three nozzles used N/A 18.
-Notification prior to using grit room Receipt of notifications, inspection and liaison with consent holder.
-Grit room not used N/A
+Yard and roadways to be sealed and maintained subject to condition 18 N/A N/A